isaacnmm/pestpolicy-hugo2XX/content/posts/does-bug-spray-expire/index.md

 layout: post
 ---

-**Whether youre on a hiking trip or at the beach, a [bug](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/) spray can be a lifesaver.
+**Whether youre on a hiking trip or at the beach, a [bug](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)spray can be a lifesaver.
 But does bug spray expire?
 Well, the efficacy decreases over time.
 Since most products dont have an expiry date, you should use them within 18 to 36 months. **

 ##  What happens with expired bug spray?